-The major objective of the postsecondary technical education program is to prepare the instructor and other educational personnel for postsecondary educational institutions, industry, and public and private agencies engaged in the education and training of technicians and middle-level workers.
+The major objective of the teaching and training technical professionals program is to prepare the instructor and other educational personnel for postsecondary educational institutions, industry, and public and private agencies engaged in the education and training of technicians and middle-level workers.
 All courses are also available fully online.

-The Department of Educational Foundations and Leadership requires no supplemental materials in addition to submission of the graduate application and official transcripts for admission to the master's degree program in Postsecondary Technical Education.
+The Department of Educational Foundations and Leadership requires no supplemental materials in addition to submission of the graduate application and official transcripts for admission to the master's degree program in Teaching and Training Technical Professionals.
 Applications are accepted on a rolling basis.

-Program for those with a B.S. in Technical Education (540000MSTE)
+Program for those with a B.S. in Teaching and Training Technical Professionals (540000MSTE)

-Foundation S 5100:604 5100:640 5400:580 Studies - 9 credits: Topical Seminar in Cultural Foundations Techniques of Research Diverse Postsecondary Learners 3 3 3 Professional Technical Education Courses - 21 credits: 5150:639 5400:600 5400:605 5400:620 5400:660 5400:698 Strategies for Online Teaching and Learning The Two-Year College Advanced System Design: Needs Assessment and Evaluation Postsecondary Teacher Leadership Postsecondary Distance Learning Master's Problem or 3 3 3 3 3 6 5400:699 Master's Thesis 6 Total: 30 credits
+• Foundation S Studies - 9 credits:

+5100:604 Topical Seminar in Cultural Foundations 3

+or

+5400:580 Special Topics: Workforce Education/Training 1-3

+5100:640 Techniques of Research 3

+5100:642 Introduction to Classroom Assessment for Teachers 3

+• Professional Technical Education Courses - 21 credits:

+5150:639 Strategies for Online Teaching and Learning 3

+5400:600 The Two-Year College 3

+5400:605 Advanced System Design: Needs Assessment and Evaluation 3

+5400:620 Postsecondary Teacher Leadership 3

+5400:660 Postsecondary Distance Learning 3

+5400:698 Master's Problem 6

+or

+5400:699 Master's Thesis 6

+Total: 30 credits

-Program for those without a B.S. in Technical Education (540020MSTE)
+Program for those without a B.S. in Teaching and Training Technical Professionals (540020MSTE)